What is geometry?

 Conclusion

 Geometry is a core concept in GIS which specifies how features on the Earth are stored and represented on a map.
 A foundational understanding of geometry will help GIS developers navigate the geospatial technology spectrum with ease.
 This page provided a high-level overview of different types of geometries and coordinate systems.
-In the subsequent pages, you will learn about how to create and work with geometries using the Python API.
+In the subsequent guides, you will learn about how to create and work with geometries using the Python API.